Retool Static IP: Connect Retool to Firewalled Databases and APIs

 Pattern

 Retool Cloud doesn't give you a static outbound IP.
-If your database has a security group, or your enterprise API requires a registered source address, Retool's shared cloud IPs will get blocked.
+If your database has a security group, or your enterprise API requires a registered source address, Retool's shared cloud IPs get blocked.
 The fix is a proxy that gives your Retool queries a fixed, dedicated IP your IT team can allowlist once.

 Why Retool Gets Blocked by Firewalled Databases